LuisOsnet/homie/README.md

 Now after run the server we'll use Postman to retrieve data and you can download the postman collection [here](https://drive.google.com/file/d/1WSXlxT_dVarDfkeQtHcB4Mwpux7t0lwv/view?usp=sharing).

 ### Authentication
-If you run correctly the seed command you can use whatever of this users.
+If you run correctly the seed command you can use whatever of this users to login.

 - Admin: Manage all
 ```